hmdcpc2021/tosca/ADT/README.md

 The DMA Composer will provide metadata that will describe the possible infrastructure (virtual machines) that can be created on their desired cloud(s).
-The described virtual machines will be ready-to-provision and will therefore need all the account specific IDs (see Table 6 and 7 for examples).
-Each description of a VM should also include plain english descriptions of its hardware capabilities.
+The described virtual machines will be ready-to-provision and will therefore need all the account specific IDs (see Table 7 and 8 for examples).
+Each description of a VM should also include plain english descriptions of its hardware capabilities (see Table 6).

     The metadata provided by the DMA Composer will generate a TOSCA Infrastructure Description Template (IDT).